Our Story | Nuestra Historia

 Responses to issues of immigration and migration, discrimination, economic opportunity, public education, health care, law enforcement, and social services by the Latino / Latina / Latinx people have been poorly represented in historical records.
 Even the substantial contributions of various Latino and Latina community leaders and politicians from Rhode Island at the local, state, and even national levels are seriously lacking adequate documentation.

-This collection is part of Nuestras Raíces, a community oral history project started in 1991 by Marta V. Martínez, Community Oral Historian and Executive Director of Rhode Island Latino Arts (RILA).
+This collection is part of Nuestras Raíces, a community oral history project started in 1991 by Marta V. Martínez, Community Oral Historian, Founder, and Executive Director of Rhode Island Latino Arts (RILA).

 Rhode Island's Latinos are very diverse.
 The information we collect includes not just stories of our Pioneers but is now expanding to include all of the diverse and growing complexities and beauty of the Latino/Latina/Latinx communities in the state.